-The fact that over the past few years billions of new devices have come online, and the implications of this is still underdiscussed.
-We believe developers need to be able explore and understand this space, and that lessons here are potentially helpful to the larger web ecosystem as well.
-However, this can be challenging because embedded browsers are a little different…
+The fact that over the past few years, billions of new devices have come online, and the implications of this are still under-discussed.
+We believe developers need to be able explore and understand this space, and that lessons learned here are potentially helpful to the larger web ecosystem as well.
+However, this can be challenging, because embedded browsers are a little different…

-But, for most embedded systems this isn’t the case at all.
+For most embedded systems, this isn’t the case at all.
 For most embedded systems there isn’t a common desktop OS — in fact, you create the OS.
-Part of the reason for this is that by and large they are not general purpose computing devices, they have slightly different security concerns and they also run on often radically different sorts of hardware than your desktop, laptop or many mobile devices.
+Part of the reason for this is that, by and large, they are not general-purpose computing devices.
+They have slightly different security concerns, and they also run on often radically different sorts of hardware than your desktop, laptop or many mobile devices.

 So, what really is an embedded browser?

-The application that you are running to read this is, in all likelihood, a proper “browser”.
-This browser is built on one of 3 open source projects: WebKit, Chromium or Gecko.
-These projects define something of an abstract browser - that is, they provide concrete implementations and an architecture through which something else (for example, a browser) can bind to the top layer in order to drive us from URL to URL, and to the bottom layer to fulfill things like actually painting on the screen, rendering graphics, receiving input from devices like keyboards, mice and pointing devices and connect to things like the speech subsystem.
+The application you are running to read this is, in all likelihood, a proper “browser”.
+This browser is built on one of three open source projects: WebKit, Chromium or Gecko.
+Each of these projects defines an engine — that is, they provide an architecture through which something else (e.g., a browser) can bind to the top layer of the engine in order to drive us from URL to URL, and use the engine’s bottom layer to do things like actually put content on the screen, render graphics, receive input from devices like keyboards, mice and pointing devices, and connect to things like the text-to-speech subsystem.

 In terms of WebKit browsers, a “port” is something that provides things at those top and bottom layers.
 The WebKit project has a few “official” ports that are available from webkit.org/downloads/.
-WPE is the official port for embedded systems, and it adds another layer to the architecture allowing for more easily swappable _backends (the graphics layers, windowing and so on) and various easier bindings for programmatic top level control in Linux based systems.
+WPE is the official port for embedded systems, and it adds another layer to the architecture allowing for more easily swappable backends (the graphics layers, windowing and so on) and simpler bindings for programmatic top-level control in Linux based systems.
 Cog is another project that makes it easier to launch and drive WPE views.

 All of this said, we believe that enabling developers to explore the space is important for a whole lot of reasons.
 Therefore, we’ve tried to make it easy for developers who aren’t comfortable building entire embedded systems to get their hands on something where they can begin exploring and learning useful things.